 As a senior medical student, Dr. Tempel was selected as a Pittman Surgical Scholar for academic achievement in surgery.

-During his PGY-5 and PGY-6 years, Dr. Tempel will complete an enfolded spine fellowship focusing on minimally invasive techniques and complex spinal deformity under the direction of Adam Kanter, MD, and David Okonkwo, MD, PhD.
+During his PGY-5 and PGY-6 years, Dr. Tempel completed a two-year enfolded spine fellowship focusing on minimally invasive techniques and complex spinal deformity under the direction of D. Kojo Hamilton, MD, Adam Kanter, MD, and David Okonkwo, MD, PhD.

 Dr. Tempel—born and raised in Indianapolis, Ind.—is married to Claire Tempel, an audiologist at UPMC and enjoys traveling, scuba diving, soccer and other outdoor activities.

 Dr. Tempel's publications can be reviewed through the National Library of Medicine's publication database.

 Minimally invasive spine surgery; degenerative spine conditions, scoliosis and complex spinal deformity; outcome measures and cost-effectiveness in spine surgery; biomechanics and spinopelvic alignment; traumatic brain injury and concussions.

 Professional Organization Membership

 Congress of Neurological Surgeons